 Intern will have hands-on experience participating in a variety of projects to further develop his/her conservation skills while gaining valuable insight into the day-to-day operations of a conservation lab.
 The department will also work with intern to find ways, in the context of overall departmental priorities, to allow in-depth study of the intern’s preferred subject.

-Applicant MUST specify the conservation lab or studio in which he/she would like to intern in the application.
+Intern MUST specify the conservation lab or studio in which he/she would like to intern in the application.
 The labs/studios include: Asian Conservation (2-dimensional artworks), Furniture and Frame Conservation, Objects Conservation (includes 3-dimensional Asian artworks), Paintings Conservation, Textile Conservation, and Scientific Research.

 Responsibilities may include: